dueckes/bliki/architecture_styles.md

-# On Architecture Patterns
+# On Architecture Styles

 ## Monoliths
 A single artefact deployed as one component whose design and implementation is disorganised.
-This pattern can eventuate for a numbers of reasons:
+This style can eventuate for a numbers of reasons:
 - Unintentionally: A modular design was intended, but internal architecture & design was loosely considered and enforced and/or implementors were poorly skilled.
 - Intentionally: A view that speed-to-market is hastened through little to no architecture and design consideration.
-Often there is a plan put in place to perish the monolith an implement a pattern when time pressures permit.
+Often there is a plan put in place to perish the monolith and implement an alternative style when time pressures permit.

-This pattern typically leads to a component whose development and/or operations becomes so time consuming and complex that working on it becomes no longer economically viable.
+This style typically leads to a component whose development and/or operations becomes so time consuming and complex that working on it becomes no longer economically viable.

 Resources:
 -[Monolithic System definition](https://en.wikipedia.org/wiki/Monolithic_system)